waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Solved Puzzles & Verified Mechanics
 - **Victory Road 3F (Boulder Puzzle):** Solved by maneuvering the boulder from (7, 2) to the switch at (4, 6).
-- **Victory Road 2F (Western Boulder):** The system has confirmed the barrier corresponding to the switch at (2, 17) is already cleared.
+- **Victory Road 2F (Western Boulder Puzzle):** The system has confirmed the barrier corresponding to the switch at (2, 17) is already cleared.
 - **Victory Road 2F (Puzzle Resets):** Confirmed that using ladders between floors does NOT reset a puzzle.

 # VI.
 Tool Development Notes